DHTMLX/docs-todolist/docs/api/rest_api/routes/Post_routes/Post_clone.md

 ### Response

-The route returns a json object with the client task ID and duplicated task ID of the server.
+The route returns a json object with the client task ID and duplicated task ID of the server.<br>
+Client task IDs are temporary IDs received in the requests and values are new tasks IDs generated during data saving.

 Example: